 This popular second level/intermediate painting class tends to fill up well before the deadline, so register early!

-The Registration Deadline is Wednesday the 14th of Sep at 11:59 PM.
+The Late Registration Deadline is Wednesday the 28th of Sept at 11:59 PM

 - Learn a simple, fun, fast and forgiving method for watercolour painting that you can use with live models, photographic reference or plein-air landscape/architectural work.